marcuscop/2019-spring-cs4401-notes/writeups/stack0.md

   }
 }
 ```
-The problem is this challenge is a simple one. `modified` is set to `0`, yet is checked on line 15 to be something else.
-A standard buffer overflow.

 The vulnerability is with `gets`, which reads input from standard in, but does no bounds checking.
 We can use this to write past the memory region allocated to `buffer`, and overwrite the value of `modified`.
 To determine how many bytes we need to write we must look at this disassembly code.